Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Task selection and parametrization

 \end{itemize}

-The training data set consists of time series with pulses of fixed duration that represent SET and RESET.
+The training data set consists of time series with pulses of fixed duration that represent set and reset signals.
 Those signals can be activated randomly and are separated by a random time interval.
-In all time series, a certain noise level has been superimposed on the input.
+In all time series, a certain noise level has been {added} on the input.
 Each input elicitate a target output according to the Flip Flop rule: if we have a set signal or positive pulse, the output is in high-state.
 If we have a reset signal or negative pulse output is in low-state, otherwise, the output remains in the previous state.

-The number of inputs in the network corresponds to the number of bits that can be stored.
-A Flip Flop is a one-bit of memory.
-In this case, we have registers formed by three Flip Flops (a 3 bits memory).
+The number of inputs in the network corresponds to the number of {memory states} that can be stored.
+A Flip Flop is a one-bit of memory, {meaning that two states can be stored}.
+In this case, we have registers formed by three Flip Flops (a 3-bits memory), {which means that we have 8 different memory states}.

-To generate the complete training set, it is necessary to create sets of tensors of size $sample\_size$ with the input time series of length $time_series_lengh$, for each of the three inputs and outputs.
-To do that efficiently, we can use Numpy arrays \cite{Harris2020}.
-With present work, sample code is provided to generate the Flip Flop data set.
-Three of components of the full set $x\_train-y\_train$ are shown in Figure \ref{fig:2}.
-The target output, $y\_train$, was simulated with a time delay answer of 20 mS. Each row (and color) corresponds to one of the inputs and each column to a different sample.
-In this way, each training sample consists of a Numpy array.
+To have the full training data set, it is necessary to generate tensors of size $\texttt{sample\_size}$ with the input time series of length $\texttt{time\_series\_lengh}$ for each of the three inputs and outputs.
+To do that efficiently, we {used} Numpy arrays \cite{Harris2020}.
+In the present work, we provide the code to generate a Flip Flop data set.
+Three random components of the full set $\texttt{x\_train-y\_train}$ are shown in Figure \ref{fig:2}.
+Input has amplitude noise of $10\%$.
+The target output, $\texttt{y\_train}$, was simulated with a time delay answer of 20 ms. Each row (and colour) corresponds to one of the inputs and each column to a different sample.
+Each training sample consists of a Numpy array \cite{Harris2020}. {This is shown in the following code box.}

 \begin{small} Training data set pairs defined as Numpy arrays. \\ \end{small}